frutas4caro/react-tutorial/docs/index.md

 # 🎉 React learning guide

 Welcome to this guide!
-Go to the content that you are interested in or come along and build a full blown progressive **React app**
+Navigate to the content that you are interested in or build a full blown progressive **React app**

 ## 📌 Getting Started
 ### Set up your local environment